saikojosh/Countersign/README.md

 # Countersign
 Countersign is **password strength testing made simple**.
 All you need to do is provide a few simple values when you instantiate Countersign and it will score given passwords against various tests.
-Each test that is passed will score 1 point.
+Each successful test will score 1 point, if you add 10 tests you'll score a maximum of 10 points!

+# Tests

+### Inbuilt Tests
+These tests come as standard, to use them specify `true` or a number to represent the required number of characters, e.g. if you specify `digits: 4` the password will need to contain 4 separate digits to pass the test.
+All tests are *off* by default.
+* **length** - Minium length of the password.
+* **letters** - Tests for letters (case insensitive).
+* **digits** - Tests for digits 0-9.
+* **uppercase** - Tests for uppercase letters.
+* **lowercase** - Tests for lowercase letters.
+* **whitespace** - Tests for whitespace (spaces, tabs, etc).
+* **punctuation** - Tests for a whole host of punctuation characters.

+### Custom Tests
+You can add any number of custom tests with `cs.addTest()`.
+And yes, your tests will still only score 1 point if passed successfully.

 # Example Usage